HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/small_bridge.md

 # Trivia
 - There have been several updates that broke Small Bridges, making them lead to the ocean, overlap, or not fully crossing a river.
-  - While most bugs regarding Small Bridge spawning mechanics have been fixed, Small Bridges can still spawn in unintented locations on ocassion.
+  - While most bugs regarding Small Bridge spawning mechanics have been fixed, Small Bridges can still spawn in unintended locations on occasion.

 # History